 Harold and the Purple Crayon Cast Assistant

-I most recently worked as the Cast Assistant on Sony's upcoming feature film, Harold and the Purple Crayon.
+On my second feature film experience, I worked as the Cast Assistant on Sony's, Harold and the Purple Crayon.
 The cast include Zachary Levi, Lil Rel Howard, Zooey Deschanel, Tanya Reynolds, and Jemaine Clement.

 February- April 2022